clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telemetry-api.rst

 Creating records with telem-record-gen
 **************************************

-The telemetrics-client package provides a record generator tool called ``telem-record-gen``.
+The telemetrics bundle also provides a record generator tool called ``telem-record-gen``.
 This tool can be used to create records from shell scripts, etc., when writing a probe in C is not desirable.
 Records are sent to the backend server, and can also be echoed to stdout.